wsprague-nu/doranet/samples/3-writing-operators.md

 2
 ```

 This shows that the operator has exactly two arguments.
-If we try to call this operator to react acetone, but expect it to infer that both are acetone, it will raise an Exception.
+If we try to call this operator to react acetone, but expect it to infer that both are acetone, it will raise an exception.

 ```sh